baptistebriel/biggie/README.md

 }
 ```

-Your site will be at `http://localhost:8888/biggie/` by default.
+Your site will be at `http://localhost:8888/biggie/` here.
+Using a simple [HTTP server](https://www.npmjs.com/package/http-server) or MAMP, etc...
 This allows you to work on a subfolder or a different server before pushing it into prod in two secs.

 ## Bigwheel Documentation